m-krajcovic/RozdelMudro/README.md

 **Usage:**

-1. Open the app in your browser without parameters to configure your Sheet and users:
+1. Open the app in your browser without parameters to configure your Sheet:
    ```
    index.html
    ```
-2. Enter your Google Sheet ID (or leave blank to auto-create a new sheet) and comma‑separated list of users, then click **Start**.
+2. Enter your Google Sheet ID (or leave blank to auto-create a new sheet) and comma-separated list of users, then click **Start**.
-3. The app will reload with the following URL parameters:
+3. The app will reload with the Sheet ID in the URL, for example:
    ```
-   index.html?sheet=YOUR_GOOGLE_SHEET_ID&users=Alice,Bob,Charlie
+   index.html?sheet=YOUR_GOOGLE_SHEET_ID
    ```

 The app is a simple web app with no backend.
 It is written in HTML, CSS and JavaScript.